SecUSo/privacy-friendly-circuit-training-exercises/README.md

 ### API Reference

 Mininum SDK: 21
-Target SDK: 25
+Target SDK: 26

 ## License

-Privacy Friendly Interval Timer is licensed under the GPLv3.
+Privacy Friendly Circuit Trainer is licensed under the GPLv3.
-Copyright (C) 2017  Alexander Karakuz
+Copyright (C) 2018  Nils Schroth

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by